catseye/Falderal/doc/Falderal_Literate_Test_Format.markdown

 Overview
 --------

-A Falderal Literate Test Suite is a text file where some of the lines have special meaning to the Falderal Literate Test Format.
-Certain groupings of the lines defined by this format are intended to denote tests.
+A Falderal Literate Test Suite is a plain text file where some of the lines have special meaning to the Falderal Literate Test Format.
+Certain groupings of the lines defined by this format are intended to denote tests, while others denote pragmas which specify how those tests should be run.
+Outside of these groupings, lines have no meaning to the Falderal Literate Test Format other than that they are presumed to be mainly descriptive text.

+The plain text file may also be formatted in some other format, such as Markdown, although this is not required.

-A tool which claims to understand this format may choose to extract these tests, run them, and report which and how many of those tests passed or failed.
+A tool which claims to understand the Falderal Literate Test Format may choose to extract the tests from such a document, run them, and report which and how many of them passed or failed.
 That would be a typical application for this format.
-However, it is not required to do this with the tests; it may, for example, reformat the tests to produce an output file in a different format.
+However, no tool is strictly required to do this with the tests found in a document; a tool may, for example, simply reformat the tests to produce an output file in a different format.

 In the syntax templates below, words in `/slashes/` indicate a variable